beardicus/line-us/README.md

 ### `.home()`

-Sends the machine to the home position at machine coordinates `{ x: 1000, y: 1000 }`.
+Lifts the pen up and moves to the home position at machine coordinates `{ x: 1000, y: 1000}`.

 ## Queue Control